hjcian/urlshortener-python/README.md

 ```

 Error responses
-- (404) not found the token, maybe it is invalid or already expired
+- (404) not found the token, maybe it is invalid or just not exist
+- (500) internal error

 ## Thoughts about Scalability
 ### System Assumptions